 Rich snippets are the single best real estate on Google.
 In order to get your blog articles into that exclusive spot, the content needs to be optimized for SEO.
 Optimizing for rich snippets involves aspects of SEO like search intent, short and long keywords, posing questions like a reader would and then answering them in full.

 Format your posts as numbered lists with properly ordering headings.
-Use an SEO tool like Yoast to help with the keyword density etc. But don’t forget to make sure you also double-check your grammar and message so the content flows well.
+Use an SEO tool like Yoast to help with the keyword density and schema plugins to help with the management of your structured data.
+But don’t forget to make sure you also double-check your grammar and message so the content flows well.

 When it comes to blogging trends, optimizing for rich snippets goes beyond the “maybe I should” and towards “I definitely should” category.